 Our team of attorneys has the knowledge and the resources necessary to successfully litigate an Arizona employment discrimination claim.

-Additionally, we offer free case evaluations to anyone who believes that they may have cause to file an employment discrimination claim.
+We offer initial case evaluations to anyone who believes that they may have cause to file an employment discrimination claim.
 During an evaluation, one of our lawyers will assess the merits of your claim and offer guidance on how to best pursue legal recourse for your losses.

 Phillips Law Group recommends Phillips Dayes Law Firm PC for Overtime, Wage Hour & Employment Case.